Viichuuu/POOAirport/README.md

  - We didnt have the opportunity to be sure about our job because of this previous things I mentioned
  - The organisation has been a disaster

-   Despite this problems we were able to make a good repository, complete the code with the requirments (and to make it compile) and send the project on time
+   Despite this problems we were able to make a good repository, complete the code with the requirements (and to make it compile) and send the project on time

  ## 4. Conclusions